Written by Natalie AsmussenUpdated on April 27, 2026

 TL;DR: Best Call Center Software for Small Businesses

-As experts in types of call center software for small business, we’ve reviewed and tested 30+ leading providers to help teams accelerate outreach, automate their workflow, and close more deals in 2026.
+Choosing the right call center software for small business operations is critical for scaling your sales and support teams without absorbing the bloated costs and complexity of legacy enterprise systems.
+To help you find the perfect fit, we’ve reviewed and tested 30+ leading providers to help your team accelerate outreach, automate workflows, and close more deals in 2026.

 Here are our top 5 small business call center software (out of the 7 that made our list):